SaurabhTayde/Data-Collector-Web-App-Development-using-Flask-and-PostgreSQL/README.md

 Files 'Final_UI_Page1' and 'Final_UI_Page2' are the screenshots Final UI screens.
 Screenshot of the email recieved - 'Final_Generated_Sample_Email' also attached.

-(Please enter active email ID and valid password (from which email will be sent) in the send_email.py python file)
+(Please enter active email ID and valid password (from which email will be sent) in the send_email.py python file.
+I have hidden password of my email in this file)

 Steps of developing this application: